shirleyChou/PythonTricks/PythonBasic.md

   ```

 * [**@staticmethod vs @classmethod**](http://stackoverflow.com/questions/136097/what-is-the-difference-between-staticmethod-and-classmethod-in-python)
-  * With **classmethods**, the class of the object instance is implicitly passed as the first argument instead of self.
+  * **With classmethods**, the class of the object instance is implicitly passed as the first argument instead of self.
 In fact, if you define something to be a classmethod, it is probably because you intend to call it from the class rather than from a class instance.
+  * **With staticmethods**, neither self (the object instance) nor  cls (the class) is implicitly passed as the first argument.
+They behave like plain functions except that you can call them from an instance or the class

   ``` python